Prince-Sinha/community-school-frontend/README.md

 ## About CommunitySchool
 "There is often a significant communication gap between seniors who have excelled in their field and juniors within the same college.
 When juniors attempt to approach them, they may encounter delayed responses.
 'CommunitySchool' is a web app where college students can ask questions and access resources, such as preparation strategies written by their peers.
 Additionally, anyone can post articles about preparation strategies."

-#Fork the Respo
+## Make a Fork
-First Fork the run
+Fork the repository to your GitHub organization

 ## Installation